amitshankar/Udacity/Data_Analyst_Nanodegree/Term_02/Project_01/README.md

 # README

-This is the first project of term two in the data analyst nanodegree program.
+This is the second project of term 02 in the data analyst nanodegree program.
+In this project, we examined the data regarding the Stroop Effect and performed a two tailed test.
+Performed a t-statistic test and found the Type I error to either accept or reject the null hypothesis.

-This is the second project of term one in the data analyst nandegree program.
-Project 02 deals with exploring the data regarding bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-The script for this project is written in python and is executed on the python terminal.
-When executed, the script will also take user inputs, validate them and display descriptive statistics accordingly.
-This project mainly focussed on the building blocks of python such as the properly using for loops and using functions for repetitive tasks.